 - Relocate what holds value: current ergonomic task chairs, height-adjustable desks, newer conference and reception pieces, and anything standardized you would just re-buy.

-- Responsibly handle the rest: certified e-waste recycling under R2 or e-Stewards for electronics, reuse or recycling where possible, landfill as the last resort.
+- Responsibly handle the rest: e-waste recycling for electronics, reuse or recycling where possible, landfill as the last resort.
 Many donation centers decline used commercial furniture, so plan recycling, not donation.

 - Use one accountable carrier.
 An asset-based mover that relocates and decommissions on its own trucks removes the liquidator-plus-hauler-plus-mover juggling act.